 Summer might be known as one of the worst seasons to go to Japan.
 It’s suffocating humidity and lack of iconic attractions (think: blooming cherry blossoms in spring or colourful foliage in autumn) may make you think it’s the least interesting time of year to visit.
 But nothing is further from the truth.
 Summer in Japan, and especially summer in Tokyo, is one of the best times to come to the Land of the Rising Sun, thanks to its countless outdoor activities and its lively atmosphere.

 Let’s find out what the best things are to do in Tokyo over summer.

-Attend summer Festivals
+Attend summer festivals

 Matsuri are the perfect occasion to enjoy summer in Tokyo, while learning about Japan’s traditions and customs.

-Watch fireworks show
+Watch fireworks shows

-Drink and dine at a Beer Garden
+Drink and dine at a beer garden

 Originally a German concept, beer gardens are a pretty popular event in Japan as well.

-Oh right!
-Beer garden are also some of the best events to meet locals and make new friends: the shared tables make it easy to start a conversation with your neighbours, and the fun and relaxed environment will be the key to have a great night with old and new friends!
+Going to a beer garden in summer is a must do activity.
+Great atmosphere, tasty food, all-you-can-drink…what else do you need?
+They are also some of the best places to meet locals and make new friends.
+The shared tables make it easy to start a conversation with your neighbours and the fun and relaxed environment are key to having a great night with old and new friends!

 Your summer in Tokyo